arnishadhingra/honda-cars-india-limited-internship/README.md

 **Part Logistic and Control (PLC) Department | Summer 2025** This repository highlights selected projects from my 7-week internship at **Honda Cars India Ltd.**, where I worked in the **Part Logistic and Control (PLC)** department.
 My focus was on structural assessments and optimization initiatives in a dynamic industrial environment.

-A brief summary of all projects and contributions can be found in the [Internship Report](.Internship Report.pdf)
+A brief summary of all projects and contributions can be found in the [Internship Report](./Internship%20Report.pdf).

 ## Documented Projects
 ### 1. Rim Pallet Structural Assessment